OlehDutchenko/gulp-modernizr-wezom/README.md

 A string that is added before each CSS class.

-For example, if you specify `classPrefix: 'supports-'`, then Modernizr will add CSS classes to the `html` element with this prefix, for example,` supports-no-ambientlight supports-canvas`.
+For example, if you specify `classPrefix: 'supports-'`, then Modernizr will add CSS classes to the `html` element with this prefix, like as` supports-no-ambientlight supports-canvas`.

 Also read the section [Search for tests in `.js` and` .css` files](#search-for-tests-in-js-andcss-files), for more information.